home-assistant/home-assistant.io/source/_components/cover.myq.markdown

 ha_release: 0.39
 ---

 The `myq` cover platform lets you control MyQ-Enabled garage doors through Home Assistant.
+Device names in Home Assistant are generated based on the names defined in your MyQ Device mobile app.

 To use your MyQ cover in your installation, add the following to your `configuration.yaml` file: